micropython-IMU/micropython-bno055/README.md

-Though the sensor fusion software runs the calibration algorithm of all the three sensors (accelerometer, gyroscope and magnetometer) in the background to remove the offsets, some preliminary steps had to be ensured for this automatic calibration to take place.
+Though the sensor fusion software runs the calibration algorithm of all the three sensors (accelerometer, gyroscope and magnetometer) in the background to remove the offsets, some preliminary steps should be ensured for this automatic calibration to take place.

 The accelerometer and the gyroscope are relatively less susceptible to external